Zywave/booster/src/_areas/design-system/patterns/data-visualization.md

 <docs-spacer size="small"></docs-spacer>

-### Qualitative color palette
+### Sequential color palette

-A qualitative palette is used when the variable is categorical in nature.
-Examples include country or state, race, and gender.
-Each possible value of the variable is assigned one color from a qualitative palette.
+A sequential color palette is used when the variable is numeric or ordered values.
+Colors are assigned to data values in a continuum, usually based on lightness, hue, or both.

 I﻿MAGE OF COLOR RANGE

+The most prominent dimension of color for a sequential palette is its lightness.
+Typically, lower values are associated with lighter colors, and higher values with darker colors.

+IMAGE EXAMPLE

+<docs-spacer size="small"></docs-spacer>

+### Binary color palette

+A binary color palette shows differences that are divided into only two categories.
+The primary difference between the two categories of a binary scheme may be a lightness.

+I﻿MAGE OF COLOR RANGE

+A common use case for a binary color palette is to convey hierarchy.
+The contrast puts emphasis on an area of focus, when it is used sparingly.

-I﻿MAGE EXAMPLE
+IMAGE EXAMPLE

 - - -